Welcome to the Gosden House Secondary Department

-Our curriculum aims to develop 10 ESSENTIAL “Life Tools” that we believe are key to preparing our future Gosden Graduates for life Post 16.
+Our curriculum aims to develop ESSENTIAL “Life Tools” that we believe are key to preparing our future Gosden Graduates for life Post 16.
 These “Life Tools” continuously drive forward and mould our curriculum.
-Please see the Toolbox document below for further details.

 In KS3 students are able to access a modified national curriculum which is exciting, practical and creative.
 Small teaching groups, with a teacher and learning support assistants, enable students to reach their individual potential.
-In addition to the National Curriculum core subjects; Literacy, Numeracy and Science, our students also study ICT, Religious Education, Careers, PE, Design Technology, Food Studies, Art and Design, Music, Drama and PSHE.
-Many of these are delivered through our wonderful outdoor learning spaces including our Forest School, working allotment and garden shop.
+Much of the curriculum is delivered through our wonderful outdoor learning spaces including our Forest School, working allotment and garden shop.

 In KS4 the main focus is on a vocationally oriented and individually tailored curriculum which prepares our students for life after Gosden, at their local FE college or a Specialist Post 16 provision.
 All our learners are working at a variety of levels, so our KS4 curriculum provides a menu of courses at different levels that take into consideration our student’s areas of strength, interest, areas for development and post 16 pathways.

 The Department also offers students a range of additional learning opportunities through our Day programme of enrichment activities, which include:

 Please feel free to contact Emily Mainwaring, Deputy Head, Teaching and Learning firstname.lastname@example.org for more information about our exciting and purposeful curriculum.